fbpx

 Do I Need to Tell the Coparent if I Am Traveling with Our Children?

 For many families, the holidays mean vacations to warmer climates or trips to visit out-of-state family and friends.
-If you have gone through divorce and share child custody with their other parent, it is important that you notify the other parent and honor your custody agreement regarding travel, or you could find yourself dealing with …
+If you have gone through divorce and share child custody with their …

 Continue Reading…